rbricke2/alkyl_paper_scripts/plotting/README.md

 # Overview

-A collection of scripts used to make figures for the paper.
+A collection of scripts used to make plots for the paper.

 # Programs